UI/UX Design

 Solution

-The final application was designed using a simple progress-step UI design pattern that walked advisors through the personalization of their selected marketing videos.
+The final application was designed using a simple, progress step UI design pattern that walked advisors through the process of personalizing their selected marketing videos.

 The Design Process